cityofaustin/hack-austin/README.md

 # Hack Austin
 Data enthusiasts, developers, designers, analysts, data scientists, and data engineers are invited to tackle health and safety challenges for the City of Austin.
-Hack Austin, a civic and data driven hackathon is part of the [City Council’s strategic planning process.](https://austinstrategicplan.bloomfire.com/posts/1373079-strategic-direction)
+Hack Austin, a civic and data driven hackathon is part of the [City Council’s strategic planning outcomes.](https://austinstrategicplan.bloomfire.com/posts/1373079-strategic-direction)

 The City of Austin strives to create a complete community where every Austinite has choices at every stage of life that allows the City to experience and contribute to all of the following strategic outcomes:
 - #### Economic Opportunity and Affordability: Having economic opportunities and resources that enable us to thrive in our community.
 - #### Mobility: Getting us where we want to go, when we want to get there, safely and cost-effectively.
 - #### Safety: Being safe in our home, at work, and in our community.
-- #### Health: Enjoying a sustainable environment and a healthy life, physically and mentally.
+- #### Health and Environment: Enjoying a sustainable environment and a healthy life, physically and mentally.
-- #### Cultural and Learning Opportunities: Being enriched by Austin’s unique civic, cultural, ethnic, and learning opportunities.
+- #### Cultural and Lifelong Learning: Being enriched by Austin’s unique civic, cultural, ethnic, and learning opportunities.
 - #### Government that works for all of us: Believing that city government works effectively and collaboratively for all of us that it is equitable, ethical and innovative.

+Hack Austin is made possible through a collaboration among the City of Austin’s Communications and Technology Management Department, the Office of Performance Management, and the Telecommunications and Regulatory Affairs Department.
+Led by the City of Austin, in partnership with Galvanize, US Ignite and Open Austin, the hackathon is focused on applications that provide transformative public benefit.

 ## Topics
 ### Health